Pilot (Brooklyn Nine-Nine): Plot

 NYPD detectives Jake Peralta (Andy Samberg) and Amy Santiago (Melissa Fumero) investigate a robbery at an electronics store.
-Despite his childish behavior, Peralta solves the crime when he discovers a teddy bear with a webcam filmed the entire event, and the robbers get arrested.
+Despite his childish behavior, Peralta solves the crime when he discovers a teddy bear with a webcam that filmed the event.
 Santiago disapproves of this, saying he just got "lucky".

 In the 99th precinct morning briefing, Sgt.
-Terry Jeffords (Terry Crews) announces to the officers that a new captain is arriving at the precinct.
-This annoys Peralta, who had a keen relationship with the previous captain, an irresponsible person who let him do whatever he wanted.
-The new captain's arrival starts rough when Cpt.
+Terry Jeffords (Terry Crews) announces the arrival of a new captain.
+This annoys Peralta, who had had a keen relationship with the previous captain, an irresponsible person who let him do whatever he wanted.
+Cpt.
 Raymond Holt (Andre Braugher) enters exactly when Peralta is mocking him and then makes Peralta repeat every word using the same robotic voice.
 He tells Peralta to begin wearing a necktie, which Peralta disapproves of.
-Meanwhile, Charles Boyle (Joe Lo Truglio) wants to ask Rosa Diaz (Stephanie Beatriz) out on a date, but his uncertainty at making choices disrupts his plans.
+Meanwhile, Charles Boyle (Joe Lo Truglio) wants to ask Rosa Diaz (Stephanie Beatriz) on a date, but his uncertainty disrupts his plans.

-Holt meets with Jeffords in order to be given a briefing on the precinct.
+Holt meets with Jeffords to be given a briefing on the precinct.
 He is informed about Diaz, a scary and tough detective; Boyle, a clumsy but honest and hardworking detective; Gina Linetti (Chelsea Peretti), an egomaniacal civilian administrator; Santiago, a hard-working and competitive detective; and Peralta, a childish, yet extremely talented detective.
 Jeffords also notifies Holt that he is on administrative leave due to an incident a year ago.
-Holt learns that Peralta and Santiago are competing for the most crimes solved; if Santiago wins, she will get Peralta's car; and if Peralta wins, Santiago will go on a date with him.
+Holt learns that Peralta and Santiago are competing for the most crimes solved.
+If Santiago wins, she will get Peralta's car; and if Peralta wins, Santiago will go on a date with him.
 Gina outlines the seriousness of this bet to them, and Jeffords explains how it has boosted their arrest numbers.

 The detectives are working on the murder of Henry Morgenthau, a luxury food importer who was killed in his apartment.
 Peralta and Boyle interrogate a butcher named Ratko (Nick Gracer) who could be involved in the crime, but he escapes.
 Due to his actions, Peralta is assigned to the records room.
 There, he finds new evidence against Ratko, who usually spends time in a storage unit in Boerum Hill.
 The detectives arrange a raid on the storage unit.
-While waiting in the car, Holt reveals to Peralta that he is gay.
+While waiting in the car, Peralta learns that Holt is gay.
 Ratko enters the storage facility and the team divides up to find him.
 They manage to catch Ratko before he escapes again.
+Peralta also realizes that Holt wanted him to wear a tie because it represented the feeling of being in a team.